microsoft/AzUrlShortener/README.md

 ## How To Use It

 AzUrlShortener is an API that doesn't have any admin UI by default.
 There are many different ways to manage your Short Urls, from a direct HTTP call to a fancy website.
-[See the complete list of admin tools here](src/adminTools/README.md), with the instructions to deploy and use them.
+[See the complete list of admin tools here](doc/admin-tool-list.md), with the instructions to deploy and use them.

 We suggest [Tiny Blazor Admin](https://github.com/FBoucher/TinyBlazorAdmin); it's a static website.

 ![Tiny Blazor Admin looks](/medias/TinyBlazorAdmin.gif)

-By default, without any specific Admin tool, we recommand [Azure Storage Explorer](https://azure.microsoft.com/en-us/products/storage/storage-explorer/).
+By default, without any specific Admin tool, we recommand using [Azure Storage Explorer](https://azure.microsoft.com/en-us/products/storage/storage-explorer/).